Frequently Asked Questions

 - Idea submission addresses at least one of the three challenge categories (Support for Rural Clinics; Training & Education for Health Workers; Health Information Services)

 - Idea submission is innovative and creative

 - Idea submission is scalable

-- Idea submission outlines how the award would help the applicant(s) reach a critical milestone within the timeframe of a single year and provides a commercialization plan.
+- Idea submission outlines how the award would help the applicant(s) reach a critical milestone within the timeframe of a single year and provides a implementation plan, including metrics for success.

 WHAT IS THE SELECTION PROCESS OF THE AFRICA INNOVATION CHALLENGE?